mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 His voice boomed at her in a sort of low-pitched growl.
 "If you ever rush me again, you'll be the one locked in the cellar."

-She looked him up and down with a disgusted, dismissive look on her face and ran off back toward the pavilion, while Ramne picked up a spear of his own.
+She looked him up and down with a disgusted, dismissive look on her face and ran off back toward the dome, while Ramne picked up a spear of his own.

 "Time to bring a light back to Ulu," he said, and stepped out into the firelight.